 Force Calculator

-📋How to Use Force Calculator?
+📋How to Use the Force Calculator?

 Enter the mass of the object (kg).